Blockstream/gdk/docs/source/gdk-swap.rst

 ========

 .. warning::
-    Note that in the current version (0) of the protocol is not safe to send the proposal directly to untrusted parties (either directly to the Taker, or an untrusted third party).
+    Note that in the current version (1) of the protocol if the swap involves inputs or outputs from a ``"2of2_no_recovery"`` account is not safe to send the proposal directly to untrusted parties (either directly to the Taker, or an untrusted third party).
     Unless you know what you are doing you should not use this version of the protocol.

 `LiquiDEX`_ is a 2-step swap protocol, to perform a swap of this kind use ``"swap_type"`` ``"liquidex"``.